awsdocs/amazon-s3-user-guide/doc_source/create-bucket.md

    1.

+****Object lock****

+      Select **Permanently allow objects in this bucket to be locked** if you want to be able to lock objects in the bucket\.
+Object lock requires that versioning be enabled on the bucket\.
+For more information about object locking, see [Introduction to Amazon S3 Object Lock](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lock.html)\. in the *Amazon Simple Storage Service Developer Guide*
+![\[On the Configure options page you can enable object locking.\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/create-bucket-object-lock.png)

+   1.

 ****CloudWatch request metrics****

       Select **Monitor requests in your bucket for an additional cost\.** to configure CloudWatch request metrics for the bucket\.
 For more information about CloudWatch request metrics, see [How Do I Configure Request Metrics for an S3 Bucket?](configure-metrics.md)\.